You are currently viewing Tango Choying Dzong, where Avalokiteshvara revealed himself as “the Wrathful Hayagriva”

 Also Read: Guru Rinpoche in Bhutan: His Visits to Bhutan and Sacred Sites

-The Construction of Tango Choying Dzong
+The Foundation of Tango Choying Dzong

 Phajo Drugom Zhigpo established a meditation hermitage known as Tango Choying Dzong in the 13th century.

-Development of Tango Monastery
+Development of Tango Monastery Bhutan

 Also Read: The Construction of Paro Taktsang Singye Samdrup Dzong

+Lam Pekar Lhendup, the third Je Khenpo presided over the consecration ceremony.
 At the beginning of the 18th century, the 8th Druk Desi Druk Rabgye added some structures to the Tango Choying Dzong monastery to bring it to its present stature.
+In the late 19th century, Zhabdrung Jigme Choegyal installed a golden rooftop on the monastery.

-In 1966 AD, the 64th Je Khenpo Jamyang Yeshey Sengyel and Her Royal Highness the Grandmother Ashi Phuntshog Chodon restarted the Shaydra School of Buddhist Studies.
+In 1966 AD, the 64th Je Khenpo Jamyang Yeshey Sengyel and Her Royal Highness the Grandmother Ashi Phuntshog Chodon restarted the School of Buddhist Studies.
 Her Majesty the Queen Mother Ashi Kesang Wangchuck refurbished the monastery into an elegant structure vis-a-vis the original in 1977 AD.

 Description of present Tango Monastery Complexes